Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Since Disneyland is a smaller property, there are limited transportation options, but the good news is that most of the resorts and both parks are very accessible by foot.
 If you want to go from Disneyland Park to Disney California Adventure or vice versa, it only takes a minute to cross a plaza known as the Esplanade.

-However, there is a monorail that runs from Downtown Disney to Tomorrowland if you’d rather not walk.
-There are also resort buses, parking lot buses and hotel shuttles available for use by Disneyland guests who are staying off-site.
+However, a monorail runs from Downtown Disney to Tomorrowland if you’d rather not walk.
+There are also resort buses, parking lot buses and hotel shuttles available for Disneyland guests staying off-site.

 Disney World